Updated March 21, 2023

 - Linear Regression Analysis

 - Logistic Regression

-- It will help us in making prediction and forecast
+- It will help us in making prediction and forecasts.

-The Equation of Linear Regression and Split it into relevant parts
+Equation of Linear Regression and Split it into relevant parts:

-- Where β1 in the mathematical terminology known as intercept and β2 in the mathematical terminology known as a slope.
-They are also known as regression coefficients. ϵ is the error term, it is the part of Y the regression model is unable to explain.
+- Β1 in the mathematical terminology known as intercept and β2 in the mathematical terminology is known as a slope.
+They are also known as regression coefficients. ϵ is the error term, and it is the part of Y the regression model is unable to explain.

 - Y is a dependent variable (other terms which are interchangeably used for dependent variables are response variable, regressand, measured variable, observed variable, responding variable, explained variable, outcome variable, experimental variable, and/or output variable).

 - X is an independent variable (regressors, controlled variable, manipulated a variable, explanatory variable, exposure variable, and/or input variable).